-What Makes Water Tube Boilers Safer Than Fire Tube Boilers?
+Water Tube Boilers or Fire Tube Boilers: Which is Safest?

 When choosing a new steam boiler, it often comes down to a choice between the traditional fire tube boilers and the newer water tube boilers.
 There are differences between each type that could make one a better fit than the other, depending on your need.
 However, boiler safety should always be a top priority with steam boilers, and in that respect, water tube boilers are the better option.